hippalus/food-ordering-system/README.md

   - More integration and unit tests.

-  - In detail bean validation and api validation
+  - In detail bean validation and api validation.

+  - Worst case tests